 Housing and accommodation services provided by agencies include support to access:

-In 2019–20, 59% of SHS clients identified a need for accommodation services.
-Of these nearly 170,900 clients:
+In 2021–22, 60% of SHS clients identified a need for accommodation services (Supplementary table CLIENTS.24).
+Of these 164,400 clients:

-Assistance to sustain tenancy/prevent eviction was needed by 33% of clients at some stage during their support in 2019–20.
+Assistance to sustain tenancy/prevent eviction was needed by 32% of clients at some stage during their support in 2021–22.
 This group includes those who were still housed when they approached a SHS agency and were supported to remain in that housing.
 It also includes those who identified a need for accommodation, were assisted to secure new housing and then supported to sustain that housing.
-Most clients (77,200 clients, or about 82% of those who needed it) received assistance to sustain tenancy directly from the specialist homelessness agency.
+Most clients (69,800 clients, or about 81% of those who needed it) received assistance to sustain tenancy directly from the specialist homelessness agency.

 Specialised services refer to those services that require specific knowledge or skills and are usually undertaken by someone with qualifications to provide the particular service.

-Around $68.7 million in financial assistance was provided to clients in 2019–20 (Figure CLIENTS.11), a 12% increase from the $61.1 million provided in 2018–19 (not adjusted for inflation).
-This represents an average of $976 provided per client requesting financial assistance, and an increase from $874 in 2018–19 (not adjusted for inflation) (Supplementary tables CLIENTS.26 and CLIENTS.38).
+In 2021–22, $104.1 million in financial assistance was provided to clients, a 4.9% decrease from the $109.4 million provided in 2020–21 (not adjusted for inflation).
+This represents an average of $1,513 provided per client requesting financial assistance, and a decrease from $1,592 in 2020–21 (not adjusted for inflation) (Supplementary tables CLIENTS.26 and CLIENTS.38).
 The reduction is likely related to emergency policies implemented during the COVID-19 pandemic ceasing prior to or during 2021–22.

-More than three-quarters of the financial assistance was used to assist clients with housing in 2019–20.
+- More than three-quarters (81%) of the financial assistance was used to assist clients with housing in 2021–22.

-Many clients had long periods of support or even multiple support periods during 2019–20.
+Many clients had long periods of support or even multiple support periods during 2021–22.
 They may have had a number of changes in their housing situation over the course of their support.
-These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2019–20 is compared with the end of their last period of support in 2019–20.
+These changes within the year are not reflected in the data presented here, rather the client situation at the start of their first period of support during 2021–22 is compared with the end of their last period of support in 2021–22.

 These trends demonstrate that by the end of support, many clients have achieved or progressed towards a more positive housing solution.
 That is, clients ending support in public or community housing (renter or rent-free) or private or other housing (renter or rent-free) had increased compared with the start of support.